 Deciding on where to retire is always a challenging question.
 What do you look for when searching for your ideal place to age in place?
-There are a variety of factors that come into play when looking for that perfect spot such as health care, wellness, general livability, transportation, or community engagement, just to name a few.
+There are a variety of factors that come into play such as health care, wellness, general livability, transportation, or community engagement—just to name a few.

 This city made the number one spot on Milken’s rankings both for people age 65 to 79 and for those aged 80 and better.
 Provo-Orem is known for having strong multigenerational environments in addition to strong support services and systems aimed towards retirees.
-The city is also a safe metro area, enjoys a low unemployment rate, is home to Brigham Young University, and has five national parks.
-The area also has low drinking and smoking rates.
+The city is a safe metro area, enjoys a low unemployment rate, is home to Brigham Young University, and has five national parks.

 Active adults will find several 55+ communities in the Salt Lake City Area, which is just 40 minutes from Provo-Orem.
 Retirees will find new construction homes in 55+ communities like Garden Park at Daybreak in South Jordan, The Village at Bingham Point in West Valley City, and Heritage Village in Payson.

 This Midwestern city earned the second spot on the list.
 As home to the University of Wisconsin, Madison has much to offer active adults who want to age in place in a college town.
 The town has great medical services, an educated and healthy population, recreational activities, entertainment, and community engagement.

 When the weather is nice, a majority of the residents walk to work, which makes it a pedestrian-friendly city as well.
 With an abundance of outdoor recreation and great walkability, Madison attracts retirees who want to stay active throughout their Golden years.